Title: New Market Research for the Non-Profit AYUDA

 Industry: Non-profit health education and international volunteer programming

 Client: Nick Cuttriss, Melanie Goldring, Arianna Tuomey

 Dilemma: In the fall of 2019, Nick Cuttriss, the co-founder and chairman of the Board of Directors for Americans Youth Understanding Diabetes Abroad (AYUDA), needed to find a new market that required its resources and capabilities after a successful education program in the Dominican Republic.
 The US-based non-profit organization was continuing to grow in its mission to help children and their families living with diabetes in the Dominican Republic.
 If AYUDA was not proactive in procuring a new country for their programming, there would be a significant delay between when they leave the Dominican Republic and when they are up and running for the next group of volunteers in-country

 The “Making Your Case” as a Stepping Stone

-Investment to personal capital: AYUDA operates in the non-profit space which Hanna, Josh, and Rae are very much interested in.
+Project Relevance: AYUDA operates in the non-profit space which Hanna, Josh, and Rae are very much interested in.

 - Hannah: I really feel strongly about wanting to enact positive change in the world, and I feel as though this organization works to do just that.
 I think it is a necessary resource for diabetes communities who have limited access to knowledge about how to live with the condition and how to manage their life in a healthy way.